Stability analysis of chaotic systems from data: Algorithms to compute LEs and CLVs

 \section{Algorithms to compute LEs and CLVs}

-Here we present the two main algorithms for the computation of LEs and CLVs, provided as pseudocodes.
-Algorithm \ref{alg:LEs} follows \cite{Pathakchaos2017,Vlachas2020} and contains the main steps for the calculation of $D$ Lyapunov exponents of the echo state network.
-The total number of Lyapunov exponents of the ESN is equal to the dimensionality of the hidden state, $N_r$, but we only compute the first $D$, which are the physical ones.
-Algorithm \ref{alg:CLVs} follows \cite{Ginelli2007} and computes the first $D$ Covariant Lyapunov vectors, and is the same for the ESN and the target chaotic systems.
+In this section, we present two algorithms for the computation of LEs and CLVs.
+Algorithm \ref{alg:LEs} is used to calculate the first $D$ LEs of an ESN, where $N_r$ is the dimensionality of the hidden state and $D$ is the dimensionality of the input state.
+This algorithm follows the methods described in \cite{Pathakchaos2017,Vlachas2020}.
+Algorithm \ref{alg:CLVs} computes the first $D$ CLVs for both the ESN and target chaotic systems, using the approach outlined in \cite{Ginelli2007}.
+These algorithms are crucial for understanding the dynamics and predictability of the systems being studied.

 \RestyleAlgo{ruled}

 \SetCommentSty{footnotesize} \SetKwComment{Comment}{/* }{ */}